argoproj/argo-cd/docs/operator-manual/reconcile.md

 # Reconcile Optimization

-By default, an Argo CD Application is refreshed everytime a resource that belongs to it changes.
+By default, an Argo CD Application is refreshed every time a resource that belongs to it changes.

 Kubernetes controllers often update the resources they watch periodically, causing continuous reconcile operation on the Application and a high CPU usage on the `argocd-application-controller`.
 Argo CD allows you to optionally ignore resource updates on specific fields